tiennotg/DopplerSiren/README.md

 # Dependencies

-numpy, struct, math, time, threading, scipy, py-gnuplot, gtk+3
+numpy, struct, math, time, threading, scipy, py-gnuplot, gtk+3, pyaudio

 # Usage

 Just start the script sirène.py (Python 3).
+The used microphone is the default audio input of the computer.